CP1404/Practicals/prac_03/README.md

 This will be enough to get you started, but please keep learning and practising with Git and GitHub.

+**Note**: It's not easy to provide exact instructions that cover multiple versions of PyCharm, since things change.
+Your experience may be a bit different depending on what version of PyCharm you have.

 1. Let's start a **new project** (not just a new folder) in PyCharm, called **Sandbox**, which you can use for doing small tests and demos that you want to keep but don't fit into any other projects.